-The DMC-30016 has short circuit protection.
+The SDM-44040 has short circuit protection.
 The short circuit protection will protect against phase to phase shorts, a shorted load and a short to ground or chassis.

-In the event of any of a fault, bit 0 of TA0 will be set DMC-30016 will be disabled.
+In the event of any of a fault, TAO will change state and the SDM-44040 will be disabled.

-In the event that power is removed to the DMC-30016 but not to the controller, an amplifier error will occur.
+In the event that power is removed to the SDM-44040 but not to the controller, an amplifier error will occur.

-To recover from an error state, the controller must be set into MO state, LC must set to 0 and then the SH command must be issued.
+To recover from an error state, all 4 axes need to be set into MO state, LC must set to 0 and then the SH command must be issued.